que-rb/que/docs/advanced_setup.md

 ### Forking Servers

-If you want to run a worker pool in your web process and you're using a forking webserver like Unicorn or Puma in some configurations, you'll want to set `Que.mode = :off` in your application configuration and only start up the worker pool in the child processes after the DB connection has been reestablished.
+If you want to run a worker pool in your web process and you're using a forking webserver like Phusion Passenger (in smart spawning mode), Unicorn or Puma in some configurations, you'll want to set `Que.mode = :off` in your application configuration and only start up the worker pool in the child processes after the DB connection has been reestablished.
 So, for Puma:

     # config/puma.rb
     on_worker_boot do